dangyogi/frames/README.md

       frame directly contains both kinds of links).

     - The special slot "frame_name" tags the frame containing it with a name that may be used to reference that frame.
+Once set, this slot may not be changed.

     - "frame_name" is the only slot that is never inherited.